 Virtually all workers in Mableton are covered under workers’ compensation from the first day on the job.
-Most employers are legally required to carry workers’ comp to provide medical compensation, income benefits, and more.
+Most employers are legally required to carry workers’ compensation to provide medical compensation, income benefits, and more.
 Unfortunately, many workers still struggle to get the full benefits they deserve.

 If you were injured at work, protecting your rights is critical.
-Our Mableton workers’ comp attorneys at John Foy & Associates are here to assist you with your claim.
+Our Mableton workers’ compensation attorneys at John Foy & Associates are here to assist you with your claim.
 We’ll give you a FREE consultation to talk about the details of your accident and how we can work together to get you the benefits you’re entitled to receive.

 What Do I Do After a Workplace Accident?